JaredBeluzi/Windows-CPU-Monitoring/README.md

 - loads logging.csv into a pandas dataframe
 - corrects some mistakes in the data
-- aggregates data to save some disk space
+- aggregates CPU usage of every minute as mean (This saves space)
 - aggregated data is added to a logging_hist.csv

 # How can I test the program?